 vii) you are not entitled to legal aid, or

-viii) your contribution to the legal aid agency will be very high and you find that you can pay privately for less than the contribution will be.
+viii) your contribution to the legal aid agency will be very high and you find that you can pay privately for far less cost than the contribution will be.

 Fees for Criminal Cases will depend on the complexity of the case, the amount of evidence provided by the prosecution, whether any experts will be giving evidence, whether you have any co-defendants, how long the trial is set for and how many witnesses you may have.

-If a Criminal Case is listed for 3 or more days it will be prudent to for you pay to pay extra for me to bring a litigation assistant in court so that a comprehensive note of the proceedings can be taken and they can address any issues you may have whilst I am on my feet in Court.
+If a Criminal Case is listed for 3 or more days it will be prudent to for you pay extra for me to bring a litigation assistant in court so that a comprehensive note of the proceedings can be taken and that litigation assistant can address any issues you may have whilst I am dealing with matters in Court.